igncp/tests-highways/Readme.md

 Open the package.json to see which are the called commands, or call `npm run` for a list of commands.

-- Frontend JS with Jasmine and Karma, e.g. `npm run karma-plain-js-jasmine`
+- Frontend JS with Jasmine or Mocha and Karma, e.g. `npm run karma-plain-js-jasmine`
-- Backend JS with Jasmine and the jasmine-node module: `npm run jasmine-node`
+- Backend JS - CS with Jasmine or Mocha, e.g.: `npm run jasmine-node`
+- Backend Ruby with RSpec and Guard, e.g.: `npm run guard-plain-ruby-rspec`

 ## Frameworks used